SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Method

-Unlike the temporal attention commonly used in video diffusion models, state-space models (SSMs) enable the processing of time series with spatial complexities proportional to the sequence length.
-Recent studies proposed SSMs that could process inputs in parallel, unlike recurrent models such as recurrent neural networks (RNNs)~\citep{rnn}.
+Unlike temporal attention commonly used in video diffusion models, state-space models (SSMs) enable processing of time series with spatial complexity proportional to the sequence length.
+Recent studies have proposed SSMs that can process inputs in parallel, unlike recurrent models such as recurrent neural networks (RNNs)~\citep{rnn}.
+SSMs are widely used as sequence models that define a mapping from one-dimensional input signals \( u(t) \in \mathbb{R} \) to one-dimensional output signals \( y(t) \in \mathbb{R}\), with \( \mathbf{s}(t) \in \mathbb{R} ^ N\) representing the hidden state.
+The continuous-time processes are formulated as follows: